 The Shark IQ 2-in-1 and the bObsweep Dustin each have their own advantages.
 The bObsweep provides a more hands-off ownership experience, with a self-emptying base station that won't need to be emptied often and a slightly wider array of in-app features.
 While both vacuums don't perform all that well in terms of debris pickup, it's worth noting that the Shark's mopping system is far more effective at dealing with dried-on stains.

 The Shark IQ 2-in-1 Robot feels pretty well-built overall.
-Like most other Shark robot vacuums, it's made almost entirely from hard plastic, though it differs slightly in terms of shape, with a slightly oblong profile to accommodate its water tank and a relatively tall LIDAR mapping sensor.
+Like most other Shark robot vacuums, it's made almost entirely from hard plastic.
+However, it differs slightly in shape, with a somewhat oblong profile to accommodate its water tank and a relatively tall LIDAR mapping sensor.

-It's easy to assemble out of the box, requiring only that you snap its side brush into place and install the brushroll.
+It's easy to assemble out of the box, requiring you to only snap its side brush into place and install the brushroll.

 The Shark IQ 2-in-1 Robot has many parts that need maintenance, but they're easy to access.